QubesOS/qubes-doc/user/security-in-qubes/firewall.rst

 .. code:: bash

    nft add rule qubes custom-forward iif == "eth0" ip saddr 192.168.x.y/24 ip daddr 10.137.0.xx tcp dport 443 ct state new,established,related counter accept

-   Note: If you do not wish to limit the IP addresses connecting to the service, remove ``ip saddr 192.168.x.y/24`` from the rules
+.. note:: If you do not wish to limit the IP addresses connecting to the service, remove ``ip saddr 192.168.x.y/24`` from the rules

 Once you have confirmed that the counters increase, store these commands